freenandes/topo-da-mente/content/note/connected-home-switches.md

 #### SkyConnect

 This is a simple USB stick made by Home Assistant, that connects Green to Zigbee and (in the future, as a promise) Matter devices.

+Costs about 42 EUR at the time of writing.

 [SkyConnect main site](https://www.home-assistant.io/skyconnect)